juliema/aTRAM/README.md

 		sTRAM.pl -reads shortreadfile -target target.fasta [-ins_length int] [-exp_coverage int] [-iterations int] [-start_iteration int] [-log_file filename] [-use_ends] [-output filename]

-		* -reads:     		short read archive (already run through 0-prepare_files.pl).
+		* -reads:     		short read archive (already run through makelibrary.pl).
 		* -target:          fasta file with sequences of interest.
 		* -output:	        optional: the prefix for the pipeline's output files (default name is the same as -reads).
 		* -ins_length:	    optional: the size of the fragments used in the short-read library (default 300).